MyHeroxD/MSP-2.5/README.md

-# Servidor de Minecraft en GitHub Codespaces
+# Minecraft Server on GitHub Codespaces

-Este repositorio está diseñado para ejecutar un servidor de Minecraft utilizando GitHub Codespaces.
-Con esta configuración, puedes tener un servidor de Minecraft en funcionamiento en pocos minutos sin necesidad de configuración local.
+This repository is designed to run a Minecraft server using GitHub Codespaces.
+With this setup, you can have a Minecraft server up and running in a few minutes without local configuration.

-## Características
+## Features

-- Configuración automática del servidor de Minecraft en GitHub Codespaces.
+- Automatic setup of the Minecraft server in GitHub Codespaces.
-- Scripts para iniciar, detener y administrar el servidor fácilmente.
+- Scripts to easily start, stop and manage the server.
-- Compatibilidad con plugins y mods.
+- Support for plugins and mods.
-- Archivos de configuración personalizables para ajustar el servidor a tus necesidades.
+- Customizable configuration files to adjust the server to your needs.

-## Requisitos
+## Requirements

-- Una cuenta de GitHub.
+- A GitHub account.
-- Acceso a GitHub Codespaces.
+- Access to GitHub Codespaces.
-- Acceso a uno de los siguientes túneles:
+- Access to one of the following tunnels:
-  - Tailscale
+  - Tailscale.
-  - Serveo
+  - Serveo.
-  - Playit
+  - Playit.
-- Una cuenta de Dropbox (si usas respaldos)
+- A Dropbox account (if you use backups).

-## Personalización
+## Customization

-Puedes personalizar el servidor modificando los archivos de configuración en el directorio `config`.
-Estos incluyen:
+You can customize the server by modifying the configuration files in the `config` directory.
+These include:

-- `server.properties`: Configuración general del servidor.
+- `server.properties`: General server configuration.
-- `whitelist.json`: Lista de jugadores permitidos.
+- `whitelist.json`: List of allowed players.
-- `ops.json`: Lista de operadores del servidor.
+- `ops.json`: List of server operators.

-## Contribuciones
+## Contributions

-Las contribuciones son bienvenidas.
-Si encuentras algún problema o tienes alguna mejora, por favor abre un issue o envía un pull request.
+Contributions are welcome.
+If you find any problem or have any improvement, please open an issue or send a pull request.

-## Licencia
+## License

-Este proyecto está bajo la Licencia MIT.
-Consulta el archivo `LICENSE` para más detalles.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ---

-¡Gracias por usar este repositorio para tu servidor de Minecraft!
-Si tienes alguna pregunta, no dudes en contactar.
+Thank you for using this repository for your Minecraft server!
+If you have any questions, feel free to contact.